DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-30-initial-user-needs.md

 - prioritise features such as identifiers, provenance and academic-year views
 - guide API design, change history and snapshot publishing
-- plan research with our stakeholders including candidates, trainees and service teams
+- plan research with our stakeholders, including candidates, trainees and service teams
 - measure success, for example, reduced duplicate schools, faster data corrections and uptake of the API across BAT services

 *[API]: application programming interface